 The culture of medicine today is one that looks at diagnostic films.
 It is not touching the body, it is not moving the body to find where the pain is coming from.
 An MRI cannot tell us where the pain is coming from.
 We can use an MRI to substantiate examination findings but the physical examination and the patient’s history is where I can find where the pain.

 In a May 2019 study (15) that was published in the Journal of bone and mineral research plus, investigators suggested: that in discogenic back pain physicians often struggle to identify the underlying source of the pain.
 “As a result, discogenic back pain is often hard to treat-even more so when clinical treatment strategies are of questionable efficacy. . .
 Existing imaging modalities are nonspecific to pain symptoms, whereas discography methods that are more specific have known comorbidities based on intervertebral disc puncture and injection.
 As a result, alternative noninvasive and specific diagnostic methods are needed to better diagnose and identify specific conditions and sources of pain that can be more directly treated.”

 Another suggestion they made: “Currently, there are many treatments/interventions for discogenic back pain.
 Nevertheless, many surgical approaches for discogenic pain have limited efficacy, thus accentuating the need for the development of novel treatments.
 Regenerative therapies, such as biologics, cell-based therapy, intervertebral disc repair, and gene-based therapy, offer the most promise and have many advantages over current therapies.”

 We offer stem cell therapy and Platelet Rich Plasma Therapy

 Darrow Stem Cell Institute research article published in the Biomedical Journal of Scientific & Technical Research (BJSTR), July 2018.
-This article presents highlighted portions of that research.

 Do you have questions?
 Ask Dr. Darrow